LATAM Cargo Colombia

 LATAM Cargo Colombia (formerly known as Línea Aérea Carguera de Colombia S.A. or LANCO for short) is a Colombian cargo airline based in Bogotá with its main base at El Dorado International Airport.
 LANCO operated under its own branding for a brief period in 2009, when it was changed to the appearance of sister company LAN Cargo.

 It is a sister company of LATAM Cargo Brasil and LATAM Cargo Chile.

+On 26 May 2020, LATAM filed for Chapter 11 bankruptcy in the United States due to economic problems attributed to the impact of the COVID-19 pandemic on aviation, although they are currently operating and have been negotiating terms.
+In August, the company announced its second-quarter results, projecting improved operational prospects.